nnoguez/Mashed/README.md

 Navigate through our screens:

 # Splash Screen
+This is the Mashed Splash Screen.
+This is the first screen the user will encounter before entering the app, displaying our logo.

 # Sign Up
+Here users can enter their information to create an account on Mashed.

 # Login
+Existing users are able to enter their credentials or login through other applications.

 # Home
+Landing page for users.
+Displays story highlights, posts from your following and for you page, and provides navigation to Chat and other screens.

 # Chat
+Send messages to other users and connect!

 # Explore
+Search our database and find hundreds of different recipes from various cultures and lifestyles.

 # Recipe
+Displays one of our recipes along with rating, directions, and additional details.
+Ingredient dropdown allows users to select needed ingredients for recipe and head straight to check out.

 # Post
+Upload a media, recipe, or text post to share with others!

 # Challenge
+Engage in challenges against fellow Mashers by a swipe left-right challenge that gives you limited attempts to try out a new recipe.

 # Profile
+Displays user's public profile along with their posts and a link to settings.

 # Settings
+Allows users to edit their profile and account information.